-- The average age of an online gamer is between 30-35 years of age - o Does your child really 'know' who they are playing with? - o Most people who set out to groom, do not lie about their age - The rating of the game - o this can relate to theme, visual content and violence - Games that may be unhealthy for our children at this age - Need for Speed - Online games are a 'Chatroom' and should be treated as such - Online games connect your child with others, including strangers where communication and the sharing of information can take place. - Parents must therefore treat these games and regulate the games the same as Social Networking and chat programs and accounts.
+- The average age of an online gamer is between 30-35 years of age. - Does your child really 'know' who they are playing with? - Most people that set out to groom do not lie about their age. - The rating of the game - o This can relate to theme, visual content. and violence. - Games that may be unhealthy for someone under the age of 18 - Need for Speed - Online games are a 'chatroom' and should be treated as such. - Online games connect your child with others, including strangers, where communication and the sharing of information can take place. - Parents must therefore treat these games and regulate the games the same as social networking and chat programs and accounts. - Can my child create a profile and communicate with others? - o Check before you agree to access. - Protect your child's and family's privacy through appropriate choices and settings, where available.

-- Can my child create a profile and communicate with others? - Check before you agree to access - Protect your child's and family's privacy through appropriate choices and settings, where available - Does the game have a function that allows you or your kids to report inappropriate behaviour online?
+• Does the game have a function that allows you or your kids to report inappropriate behaviour online?